98 Random Acts of Kindness To Do With Your Child - Baby Chick

-I’m thankful to my parents for instilling these qualities in me since I was a young child.
-For example, at my karate studio, we would deliver Thanksgiving dinners to families in need around our neighborhood on Thanksgiving Eve so they’d have food to cook and share with family.
-It’s one of my fondest childhood memories, and I believe it lit the spark for philanthropy inside of me that I still carry to this day.
+I am thankful to my parents for instilling these values in me when I was growing up.
+At my karate studio, we used to deliver Thanksgiving dinners to families in need the night before the holiday.
+It is one of my fondest childhood memories, and I believe it planted the seed of philanthropy that I still carry today.

-According to Kaitlin Soule, LMFT, it’s important for children to learn random acts of kindness for many reasons, but mostly because they get to experience the energy and positive feelings we get for doing something good for others.
+According to Kaitlin Soule, LMFT, it’s essential for children to learn about random acts of kindness for several reasons, primarily because they can experience the energy and positive feelings that come from doing something good for others.
 “We can talk to kids about ‘being kind’ until we’re blue in the face, but kids learn best through modeling and hands-on experiences,” she says.
 “If they see us doing kind things for others — just for the sake of being kind — they will start to want to do the same.
 Once they start to move through the world in ways that are kind and giving, they will encourage their siblings, classmates, and friends to do the same — it’s a beautiful ripple effect,” Soule says.

 Soule says that participating in random acts of kindness will also help shape kids into the people they’ll become.
 “Participating in random acts of kindness is widely shown to increase mood and a sense of gratitude.
 Being able to have and express gratitude is one of the key ingredients to psychological wellness,” she says.
 “And if we can teach our kids this key ingredient young, we are being of great service to them and the world,” says Soule.